goblimey/ntripcaster/README.md

 you need to configure the VPS
 to answer to the domain name.
 How to do that varies according to the two suppliers.
-Your VPS supplier's tech support people should be able to explain how to do it.

-(That's another reason for using one of the better-known domain registrars such as ionos or namecheap.
+Your VPS supplier's tech support people should be able to explain how to do it, particilarly if you rent your domain from one of the better-known domain registrars such as Ionos or namecheap.
-The techies at the VPS company should know what to do.)

 Each network service on a computer runs on a numbered port, for example, a web server will usually run its http service on port 80